And then there were seven…

 So guys, in my defence, this film boasts an American football-related scene or two.
 The Big Chill has many of the characters watching a Michigan game with Harold dressed up in a wee bonnet and scarf to cheer them on.
 A Rolling Stone article wrote about this part in the movie saying;

 this mostly involves Jeff Goldblum making wisecracks about the Wolverines’ gaudy helmets and Schembechler’s occupational stress…

 Following this in the film, a game of touch football is seen in a montage accompanied by (something I do know about – the Big Chill soundtrack) The Spencer Davis Group singing Gimme Some Lovin’.

 In the course of writing this post, I watched a documentary about the events that occurred behind the scenes of this film.
 I learned that this cast spent more time in rehearsals than filming this film.

 The cast members each were given a second script about the scenes of what occurred in between those filmed scenes.
 This ensuring characters would have the same common understanding of characters and a shared history when filming the movie.
-The cast were also asked to make dinner together in character and then left to improvise for many hours to promote their on-screen camaraderie.
+The cast was also asked to make dinner together in character and then left to improvise for many hours to promote their on-screen camaraderie.